1933 Bob and Cecil Reid construct their first airport, Garden City Airport” between San Antonio and Story Road

 1949 300 aircraft tied down

-1959 Resolution by San Jose City Council provided for future growth of the Airport as an integral part of east side community and encouraged County to purchase and operate the Airport, allowing San Jose Municipal to be developed for commercial passenger service.
+1959 Resolution 16115 by City of San Jose Resolution provided for future growth of the Airport as an integral part of the east side community and encouraged County to purchase and operate the Airport, allowing San Jose Municipal to be developed for commercial passenger service.

 1960 H.K.
 Freidman Report titled Airport Study General Aviation Requirements is published recommending that the County continue its interest in airport planning and takes steps to preserve and expand or replace Reid’s Hillview Airport.